CollActionteam/collaction_app/.github/README.md

 # GitHub related documentation
+Documentation relating to various GitHub features used by this project.
+(If you are developing locally you probably do not need to pay attention to this)

 ## Workflows
 _(TODO)_

 ## Repository secrets
-The following repository secrets are used by workflows:
+The following repository secrets are used by GitHub workflows:

 ### Android
 | Secret | Explanation